 A 2°C upper limit of temperature increase relative to pre-industrial levels has been internationally agreed in order to prevent severe and potentially catastrophic impacts from climate change.
 Reductions are necessary across countries and sectors.
-In order to stay below the 2°C upper limit it is estimated that global annual CO2-energy emissions, currently at 5.2 tons per capita, need to be reduced to 1.6 tons per capita.^c
+In order to stay below the 2°C upper limit it is estimated that global annual CO2-energy emissions, currently at 5.2 tons per capita, need to be reduced to 1.6 tons per capita.c

-The most recent greenhouse gas emissions data for the Maldives was from the year 1994.
-At that time, carbon emissions were highest in the energy industries sector.
-It is estimated that Maldives produces only a very small percentage of global emissions, 0.0012% (First National Communication to the UNFCCC, Maldives, 2001).
-Through intersectoral collaboration, the health community can help to identify the best policy options not only to achieve a low-emission development goal, but also to provide the largest direct benefits to health.
+The most recent greenhouse gas emissions data for Myanmar is from the year 2005.
+At that time, carbon emissions were increasing in the agriculture, energy, transport and waste sectors with the largest contributions from the agriculture sector.
+Through intersectoral collaboration, the health community can help to identify the best policy options not only to eventually stabilize greenhouse gas emissions, but also to provide the largest direct benefits to health.